LeStegii/server-software/java/PROXIES.md

 # Minecraft Java Proxy software.
-This list contains Minecraft Java proxy server softwares.
+This list contains Minecraft Java proxy server software.

 About it: Proxies manage different single minecraft servers and manage player connections in order to handle a large number of players.